battaprikshit/-E-Commerce-Dimensional-Modelling/README.md

 3. Login to you AWS Consle and create S3 bucket and upload the data into instacart folder in S3 bucket.![alt text](https://github.com/battaprikshit/E-Commerce-Dimensional-Modelling/blob/main/instacart%20Screenshorts/sc1.png)

 4. Login to Snowflake and Create a Database .
-I have created database named Instacart. --url
+I have created database named Instacart.
 5. Create Stage to Connect AWS S3 Bucket to Snowflake Database

 ```sql